allu0786ansari/Allaudin_Ansari_Portfolio/README.md

-In the project directory, you can run:\
-Packages installed in this directory\
+#Packages installed\
 yarn add react-bootstrap bootstrap\
 yarn add react-responsive-carousel\

+In the project directory, you can run:\

 ### `yarn start`